Donald H. Beskind

 Professor of the Practice of Law

 Donald H. Beskind directs and teaches in Duke Law School's Trial Practice program and teaches Torts and Evidence.
-He has been a trial lawyer that represented plaintiffs in civil cases and defendants in criminal cases throughout his career.
+He has been a trial lawyer representing plaintiffs in civil cases and defendants in criminal cases throughout his career.

 In 1981, Beskind returned to private practice, co-founding Beskind & Rudolf (later Beskind, Rudolf & Maher) where he practiced until 1993.
 In 1993, he joined what became Twiggs, Beskind, Strickland & Rabenau, and practiced with that firm until 2010.
-While in private practice, as a Senior Lecturer in Law, he directed and taught in Duke Law School’s Trial Practice program and periodically taught Evidence.
-Beskind serves as co-counsel in cases with various national and local firms and as a mediator and arbitrator in complex cases.
+While in private practice, as a Senior Lecturer in Law at Duke, he directed and taught in Duke’s Trial Practice program and periodically taught Evidence.
+Since returning to Duke full-time as Professor of the Practice in 2010, he has continued to handle civil and post-conviction criminal cases and mediate complex disputes.

-Beskind is a fellow of the International Society of Barristers, its Administrative Secretary and the Editor of its Quarterly journal.
+Beskind is a fellow of the International Society of Barristers, its Administrative Secretary and the Executive Editor of its Quarterly journal.
 He is also a fellow of the American College of Trial Lawyers.
 He has served on the Board of Governors of both national and North Carolina trial lawyer organizations and has chaired the committees on continuing legal education for both.
-He was a founding board member of North Carolina Prisoner’s Legal Services and served as its president.
-He is Vice President of the Board of the Center for Death Penalty Litigation.
+He was a founding board member of North Carolina Prisoner Legal Services and served as its president.
+He has served on the Board of the Center for Death Penalty Litigation and been its president.
 Beskind lectures on evidentiary and trial skills topics across the United States and has run trial training programs at major U.S. law firms and has trained solicitors and barristers in the United Kingdom.

 Donald Beskind portrait